-This topic contains 2 replies, has 2 voices, and was last updated by Jessica 1 month ago.
+- This topic has 2 replies, 2 voices, and was last updated 1 year, 1 month ago by Jessica.

 Hi – I am new to resin art but having a lot of fun with it already.
 I have seen many artists torch their pieces to remove air bubbles after using alcohol inks – but when I got the ones I ordered (Pinata) I was nervous because it says it is extremely flammable.
 I don’t have a “shop” and do my art at the dining room table.
 My question is – has anyone ever had any issues with the ink igniting?
 The torch I have doesn’t really have a temp setting on it, just an adjustable flame – and I have been tiptoeing around this when I use alcohol inks by using a hairdryer instead but it definitely does not work as well.
 So, I am just curious if this has ever been an issue and should I worry about it?

 - April 18, 2019 at 1:55 pm #38607Katherine SwiftKeymaster

 You are proactive to be worrying about this.
 Alcohol inks are definitely flammable and the presence of a flame makes fire a good possibility.